alexvsav/unit-testing-action/README.md

 <img src="https://ponicodefilesstorage.blob.core.windows.net/githubaction/Couv_readme-Ponicode-Unit-Testing_GA.png">

 # 🦄 Automatically writes unit tests for your project🦄
-**Ponicode Unit-Testing GitHub Action** is an action that automatically raises your testing coverage by generating the Unit-Tests of your files in all you Pull-Requests!
+**Ponicode Unit Test GitHub Action** is an action that automatically raises your testing coverage by generating the Unit-Tests of your files in all you Pull-Requests!

-**Ponicode Unit-Testing GitHub Action** is the newest tool on the Ponicode platform to accelerate developers on their code quality journey
+**Ponicode Unit Test GitHub Action** is the newest tool on the Ponicode platform to accelerate developers on their code quality journey

 **Combined with [Ponicode SQUAR Action](https://github.com/marketplace/actions/ponicode-squar)**, you can generate Unit-tests on files that require it based on Ponicode SQUAR report

-# 💥 Benefits.
+# 💥 Benefits

 - __RAISE YOUR CODE QUALITY FAST__ - Accelerate the remediation of your code quality weaknesses on your high risk functions
-- __FIND YOUR PRIORITIES__ - Prioritise your code quality efforts by combining Ponicode Unit-Testing action together with [Ponicode SQUAR Action](https://github.com/marketplace/actions/ponicode-squar)
+- __FIND YOUR PRIORITIES__ - Prioritize your code quality efforts by combining Ponicode Unit Test action together with [Ponicode SQUAR Action](https://github.com/marketplace/actions/ponicode-squar)

 # 🔎 How does it work
-- Ponicode Unit-Testing GitHub Action enables you to accelerate your coverage catch-up by generating missing unit tests, test cases and edge cases on your PR files.
+- Ponicode Unit Test GitHub Action enables you to accelerate your coverage catch-up by generating missing unit tests, test cases and edge cases on your PR files.

 # 😳 Why should I use this GitHub Action
 - Keep your codebase at a high test coverage